 The Dangers of Foxtails in Dogs is a topic that is long overdue for discussion.
 Is there anything more beautiful than rolling hills of grass?
 In some cases, the answer to that is a clear YES!
 At least when it is foxtail grass.
 When you are the owner of a dog, you realize that a trip across a field full of Foxtail grass can result in Foxtail seeds all over the dog.
 So what should you be aware of when encountering foxtail grass?
 Take a read below!

 Why Are Foxtail Seeds Dangerous For Dogs?

 Foxtail grass is a weed found almost all over the world in fields.
 You can recognize it for its spiny shape.
-Foxtail seed has barbed seed heads, which gives the shape.
+Foxtail seed has barbed seed heads, which give the shape.
 The shape allows the seed to lodge and burrow itself into almost anything.
 That includes dogs.